sleepingkingstudios/incunabulum/campaigns/lutes/adventures/index.md

 15 Dragon
 : The Summer Solstice.
-: [Fire Serpent Pass]({{site.baseurl}}/campaigns/lutes/setting/geography#fire-serpent-pass) erupts, isolating the Sapphire Coast from the rest of the kingdom of Amaranth.
+: [Tremors In Glitter Gulch]({{site.baseurl}}/campaigns/lutes/adventures/tremors-in-glitter-gulch): [Fire Serpent Pass]({{site.baseurl}}/campaigns/lutes/setting/geography#fire-serpent-pass) erupts, isolating the Sapphire Coast from the rest of the kingdom of Amaranth.

+16 Dragon
+: [Tremors In Glitter Gulch]({{site.baseurl}}/campaigns/lutes/adventures/tremors-in-glitter-gulch): While traveling into the mountains, Aoife and Aurora are attacked by a swarm of blights.

+17 Dragon
+: [Tremors In Glitter Gulch]({{site.baseurl}}/campaigns/lutes/adventures/tremors-in-glitter-gulch): Aoife and Aurora arrive in Glitter Gulch, which is beseiged by fire snakes.

+18 Dragon
+: [Tremors In Glitter Gulch]({{site.baseurl}}/campaigns/lutes/adventures/tremors-in-glitter-gulch): Aoife, Aurora, and new friend "Granny" Audhild venture into the mines to rescue some missing miners, finding them trapped in an old dwarvish tomb.
+They battle flying elementals, animated armors and awakened dwarvish zombies.

+19 Dragon
+: [Tremors In Glitter Gulch]({{site.baseurl}}/campaigns/lutes/adventures/tremors-in-glitter-gulch): Aoife and Aurora help a trapped caravan escape Glitter Gulch, fighting fire snakes and a terrifying salamander.
+After, they join the caravan as it returns to Jewel.

+22 Dragon
+: [Tremors In Glitter Gulch]({{site.baseurl}}/campaigns/lutes/adventures/tremors-in-glitter-gulch): Returning to Jewel, Aoife meets with the head of the Deepstone Trading Company, one Madame Torgga.

 ### Autumn 2258